Table of Contents

 5. Statistics

-- Analyze data patterns and trends.
+- Analyze computer patterns and trends.

 6. Big Data Technologies